 Tel: (760) 318 3800 – TDD: (760) 864 9527 – Fax: (760) 318 3815

 There are a number of shops, restaurants, and specialty items stores to enjoy before or after your flight from Palm Springs International Airport.
-From the Desert News stores, the PGA Tour Shop, Starbucks, Celebrity Bistro & Bar, Tap Room Bar, 12th Fairway Bar and Grill, and the California Vintages Wine Bar, guests have no shortage of great options to enjoy our hospitality.
+From the Desert News stores, the PGA Tour Shop, Celebrity Bistro & Bar, Tap Room, Santa Rosa Kitchen & Spirits, PSP Coffee House, and The Wine Bar, guests have no shortage of great options to enjoy our hospitality.

 News, Gifts & Specialty Items

 There are three locations available in the terminal beyond the security checkpoint.
 Two are located in the Bono Concourse (Gates 4-11) Desert News and Desert Mart, and the third, CNBC, is located in the Regional Concourse (Gates 12-20).
 All locations offer a wide selection of magazines, books, snacks, drinks, and those things travelers sometimes forget to pack such as a hairbrush and/or comb, lip balm and other sundries.
 Also, there is an excellent selection of souvenir items available at each of the locations.

 This retail shop offers the finest selection of gift items available at Palm Springs International Airport.
 Much of the inventory is in the Desert Southwest style.
 Casual wear, jewelry, historical books, spa-quality skin products, souvenirs bearing the Palm Springs name, and much more are on display.
 Located in the Bono Concourse (Gates 4-11).

 The Desert Marketplace also serves snacks, sandwiches, coffee and soft beverages.